UDP-Glucuronosyl Transferase 1A1 (UGT1A1), Full Gene Sequencing, Hyperbilirubinemia, Saliva

 An alternative splice site for exon 5 (referred to as exon 5b) has been discovered and described in the literature.
 This new exon is described to have a decrease in enzymatic activity (compared with exon 5a: previously known as exon 5), but little is known about the frequency of exon 5b or how it impacts hyperbilirubinemia.
 Currently, we are not testing or sequencing exon 5b; we continue to monitor the literature for new information on exon 5b.

-Absence of a detectable gene mutation or polymorphism does not rule out the possibility that the patient may have a genetic cause for increased unconjugated bilirubin.
+Absence of a detectable gene variant does not rule out the possibility that the patient may have a genetic cause for increased unconjugated bilirubin.

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.